 - A Disability Specialist will interview the student in person or via email/phone to determine accommodations specific to both the student’s needs and based on the appropriate documentation.

-- Students must hand deliver their accommodation letters to their respective instructors during the instructor’s office hours.
+- Students must hand deliver their accommodation letters to their professors during the professor’s office hours.
 It is recommended that accommodation letters not be delivered in class.
 Online students must email their accommodation letters to their professors.

-- Planning and implementation of accommodations by the instructor may take time; therefore, letters approving accommodations should be delivered as soon as possible.
-Professors have up to two weeks to comply with a request for accommodations.
+- Planning and implementation of accommodations by the professor may take time; therefore, letters approving accommodations should be delivered as soon as possible.

 - Problems with receiving accommodations should first be communicated to the professor by the student.
 If not resolved, the student should contact their Disability Specialist.

-- If a student adds a class they must notify their Disability Specialist as soon as possible if accommodation letters are needed.
+- If a student adds a class he or she must notify their Disability Specialist as soon as possible if accommodation letters are needed.
 Failure to notify your specialist as soon as possible may result in delay of accommodations.

 - Students must contact the ODS at the beginning of each semester to arrange for academic accommodations and to complete/update their ODS application and the Release of Information form for accommodations letters.